teamPSG/kNN_Sleep_Scorer_kNNSS/README.md

 Once the algorithm finishes predicting labels the output is a Matlab structure type variable, containing a cell array of strings in its fields.
 Strings correspond to predicted labels.

 ## Getting help
-For more information please do not hesitate to contact Tamás Kiss (kiss.t@wigner.hu).
+For more information please do not hesitate to contact Tamás Kiss (kiss.t (at) wigner.hu).

 Thank you!